NIETOC TFA Space City Swing

 In conclusion, I'm just another judge, if maybe a lot less experienced.
 Thoroughly explain your arguments and why you should win the round and you'll be alright.
 If you're winning on a turn, say that.
 If your opponent has dropped a contention, say that.
 Explain your arguments, impact your arguments, and let's do this!
 Good Luck!

-I am an old school traditional judge.
+I am an old school traditional judge who does a lot of congress and extemp.

 PF - Keep it simple.
 If you run a plan, a K, or theory, you are unlikely to get my ballot.
 Treat me like I have no idea what this topic is and explain EVERYTHING.
 Weigh impacts to get my ballot.
 Don't complicate a pro/con debate.